pocession/automl/README.md

-# This is a web-based app to predict the cell types based on single-cell omics data.
+# This is a web-based app to predict the cell types according to single-cell omics data.

 ## Credits